EmmanuelStudentWestviewToronto/Chess-Game/README.md

 Following the standard chess rules: https://en.wikipedia.org/wiki/Rules_of_chess

-- You can enable indicators for possible moves when a piece is selected by un-commenting lines 216-217 and 219-222 in ui.py
 - Time is set to 15 Minutes by default.
 You can change it by changing the number on line 4 in main.py

 ---------------------------------------------------------------------------------------------------------------------------------